himeshramjee/Chaiwala-Developer-Space/Cloud-Scripts/oci/vault/README.md

 1. The script validates the input file and checks dependencies
 2. It verifies the OCI session is valid
 3. It checks if the specified vault exists:
-   - If the vault doesn't exist or isn't specified, it creates a new vault
+   - If the vault doesn't exist or isn't specified, it creates a new vault using the `oci kms management vault create` command
+   - If multiple vaults with the same name exist, it will prompt you to specify a vault ID
 4. It checks if the specified encryption key exists:
+   - It retrieves the management endpoint for the vault
+   - It then searches for encryption keys with the specified name using the `oci kms management key list` command and using the management endpoint
-   - If the key doesn't exist or isn't specified, it creates a new key
+   - If the key doesn't exist or isn't specified, it creates a new key using the `oci kms management key create` command
+   - If multiple keys with the same name exist, it will prompt you to specify a key ID
 5. For each secret in the configuration file:
-   - If the secret doesn't exist, it creates a new secret
+   - If the secret doesn't exist, it creates a new secret using the `oci vault secret create-base64` command
-   - If the secret exists, it displays the current and new values and prompts for confirmation before updating
+   - If the secret exists, it attempts to retrieve the current value for comparison, displays the current and new values (if available), and prompts for confirmation before updating using the `oci vault secret update-base64` command
 6. After processing all secrets, it displays a summary of actions performed

 ### Error Handling